 The multiple sleep latency test (MSLT) consists of four or five 20-minute nap opportunities at two-hour intervals throughout the day, while recording an electroencephalography (EEG) and other parameters comparable to a polysomnography (PSG).
-The test is based on the belief that the speed with which one falls asleep is an indication of the severity of sleepiness and is conducted on the day following an overnight PSG.^{5,10,11} The MSLT is indicated as part of the evaluation of patients with suspected narcolepsy and may be useful in the evaluation of patients with suspected idiopathic hypersomnia.^{1,8,13}
+The test is based on the belief that the speed with which one falls asleep is an indication of the severity of sleepiness and is conducted on the day following an overnight PSG. ^{5,9,10} The MSLT is indicated as part of the evaluation of patients with suspected narcolepsy and may be useful in the evaluation of patients with suspected idiopathic hypersomnia. ^{1,12}

 During the MSLT, a sleep latency time of less than five minutes is distinctly abnormal and supports a diagnosis of narcolepsy or severe sleep deprivation.
 The International Classification of Sleep Disorders, 3rd edition (ICSD-3), requires a mean sleep latency of less than eight minutes and two or more sleep onset REM periods as part of the diagnostic criteria for narcolepsy.
-Prepubertal children tend to have a somewhat longer sleep latency on the MSLT compared with adults, such that values of eight to 15 minutes (rather than less than eight minutes) on the MSLT may suggest pathologic sleepiness.^{1,10,11}
+Prepubertal children tend to have a somewhat longer sleep latency on the MSLT compared with adults, such that values of eight to 15 minutes (rather than less than eight minutes) on the MSLT may suggest pathologic sleepiness.
+1,9,10

-Narcolepsy has been reported in children as young as two years; however, the peak onset is 15 years, with a less pronounced peak at 36 years.
-The classic pentad of narcolepsy consists of excessive daytime sleepiness (EDS), cataplexy, hypnagogic and/or hypnopompic hallucinations, disrupted nocturnal sleep, and sleep paralysis.
+Narcolepsy has been reported in children as young as two years; however, the peak onset is 15 years of age and typically begins between 7 and 25 years of age.
+18 The classic pentad of narcolepsy consists of excessive daytime sleepiness (EDS), cataplexy, hypnagogic and/or hypnopompic hallucinations, disrupted nocturnal sleep, and sleep paralysis.
 Children rarely manifest all five classic symptoms; restlessness and over-activity may be more common than EDS.
 Academic deterioration, inattentiveness, and emotional lability are common.
 Serial MSLTs may be required for diagnosis, and multiple confounding factors may be involved.2

 Diagnosing narcolepsy in children presents several challenges.
 Clinical manifestations of sleep problems can vary by age and developmental level with further variations within pediatric age groups.
-There are consistent data showing the diagnostic utility of MSLT in school-aged children as young as five years with suspected narcolepsy. ^{1,14} Studies show MSLT is a highly sensitive test in this population, with sensitivity for diagnosing narcolepsy ranging from 79% to 100%. ^{1,13}
+There are consistent data showing the diagnostic utility of MSLT in school-aged children as young as five years with suspected narcolepsy.^{1,13} Studies show MSLT is a highly sensitive test in this population, with sensitivity for diagnosing narcolepsy ranging from 79% to 100%.^{1,12}